Rwn42/Jounce/README.md

     3
 end
 ```
-the 3 is available because its left on the stack after function b is complete so this would print 3 if a was called.
+the 3 is available because its left on the stack after function b is complete so this would print 3 if a was called.<br>
+function parameters are as follows `fn a of some_param1 some_param2 is ... end`

 ### Variables
 `10 -> x` -> makes a new variable called x and 10 is stored <br>